weijyun0223/line-api-use-case-table-order/docs/en/back-end-construction.md

     Deploy this changeset? [y/N]: y
 ```

-- Register the channel ID and channel secret in the table
+- Register the channel ID and channel secret in the table:
   - Log in to the AWS Management Console and open the DynamoDB console
   - Create an item in the "Table for managing short-term channel access tokens" created earlier, and register the channel ID and channel secret of the Messaging API channel created in [Creating a LINE channel] as follows

     The channel ID and channel secret can be found in the basic channel settings in the [LINE Developers Console](https://developers.line.biz/console/).
     - channelId: Channel ID (String)
     - channelSecret: Channel secret (String)
       ![Registering a channel access token](../images/en/channel-access-token-table-record-en.png)
-- Execute the Lambda function for updating the channel access token
+- Execute the Lambda function for updating the channel access token:
   - Log in to the AWS Management Console and open the Lambda console
   - Open the Lambda function created earlier (function name is TableOrder-PutAccessToken-{value specified by Enviroment})
   - Select "Test Event Settings" from the test event selection drop-down menu in the top-right corner of the Lambda function console